Ionization: Quantum mechanical description of ionization

 The interaction of atoms and molecules with sufficiently strong laser pulses or with other charged particles leads to the ionization to singly or multiply charged ions.
 The ionization rate, i.e. the ionization probability in unit time, can be calculated using quantum mechanics.
-(There are classical methods available also, like the Classical Trajectory Monte Carlo Method (CTMC), but it is not overall accepted and often criticized by the community.)
-There are two quantum mechanical methods exist, perturbative and non-perturbative methods like time-dependent coupled-channel or time independent close coupling methods where the wave function is expanded in a finite basis set.
-There are numerous options available e.g. B-splines, generalized Sturmians or Coulomb wave packets.
+(There are classical methods available also, like the Classical Trajectory Monte Carlo Method (CTMC), but it is not overall accepted and often criticized by the community.).
+Two quantum mechanical methods exist: perturbative and non-perturbative.
+Methods like time-dependent coupled-channel or time independent close coupling – where the wave function is expanded in a finite basis set – are examples of non-perturbative methods and numerous options exist e.g. B-splines, generalized Sturmians or Coulomb wave packets.
 Another non-perturbative method is to solve the corresponding Schrödinger equation fully numerically on a lattice.

-In general, the analytic solutions are not available, and the approximations required for manageable numerical calculations do not provide accurate enough results.
-However, when the laser intensity is sufficiently high, the detailed structure of the atom or molecule can be ignored and analytic solution for the ionization rate is possible.
+In general, analytic solutions are not available, and the approximations required for manageable numerical calculations do not provide acceptably accurate results.
+However, when the laser intensity is sufficiently high, the detailed structure of the atom or molecule can be ignored and an analytic solution for the ionization rate is possible.